megumi2414/megumi2414.github.io/README.md

   ---
 ```

-The effect can be previewed from
+三十、The effect can be previewed from

 [https://sighingnow.github.io/jekyll-gitbook/jekyll/2022-05-24-page_cover.html](https://sighingnow.github.io/jekyll-gitbook/jekyll/2022-05-24-page_cover.html)

 ## Diagrams with mermaid.js

-This jekyll-theme supports [mermaid.js](https://mermaid.js.org/) to render diagrams
+三十一、This jekyll-theme supports [mermaid.js](https://mermaid.js.org/) to render diagrams
 in markdown.

-To enable the mermaid support, you need to set `mermaid: true` in the front matter
+三十二、To enable the mermaid support, you need to set `mermaid: true` in the front matter
 of your post.

 ```markdown